18F/18f.gsa.gov/_posts/2020-02-18-forms-resource-federalist.md

 resource is a living document that will continually be updated by the Federalist team.

 Federalist pages are static websites.
 This means that while you can add a form to your site, there is no mechanism to handle the form submission to store and see the results.
 You’ll need to use a separate form service to use a digital form on your agency’s site.
-Our research identified a list of service providers and setup instructions.
-This list is not shared on the site to comply with federal laws that prohibit federal agencies from giving the appearance of endorsement of particular vendors.

-Although we were not able to share this content, it gave our project team a chance to collaborate with a couple folks we'd like to briefly mention.
-A representative of GSA's Office of General Counsel (OGC) worked with us to clarify endorsement and identify several alternative solutions.
-We also worked with a representative of the Office of Management and Budget (OMB) to simplify complex legal language and create clear, concise, and accurate guidance.
-Even though we couldn't make those solutions work, this effort represents the collaborative spirit behind the project.

 So hop on over to the new [Federalist form page](https://federalist.18f.gov/documentation/forms/) to check it out.
 Interested in adding forms to your Federalist site?
 Submit a support